dhammacakka/americanmonk/content/posts/the-buddhist-monks-bowl.md

 ### Conclusion:

 There is a lot to know about monk bowls.
 I have covered the main points to give you the basic information.
 It is not recommended to use a monk's bowl without being ordained.
 However, when I was a lay person in the 90's, especially when I was first starting out on my own, I used a single square-shaped CorningWare dish.
 I cooked in it and I also ate with it.
 If you can, go a few days, a week, months or years with such a bowl, or mixing bowl.
 Only then will you understand for yourself more about the simplicity of the monk's life.

+[^1]: I originally used the wrong word to describe this highly respected monk.
+It was unintentional.
+My English skills have dropped over the years and even my editor did not pick up on this.